humphd/desktop/README.md

 ## Overview

 The following is a so-called ["good-first-experience"](https://blog.humphd.org/experiments-with-good-first-experience/) walkthrough designed to help you learn how to solve real bugs in an open source project.
-It is meant as a learning exercise for my open source students at Seneca, or anyone else that is interested in getting started fixing bugs in large projects.
+It is meant as a learning exercise for students in my open source courses at Seneca College, or anyone else that is interested in getting started fixing bugs in large projects.

 Other similar walkthroughs